Laboratory Animal Science

 - Click here for the example schedule.
 (No rights can be derived from this draft schedule)

 - The course is approved by the Dutch Ministry of Agriculture, Nature and Food Quality.

 - Since April 2019, the course is FELASA-accredited.

-- Once a year in July a course is offered WITH accommodation for participants not living or working in the Netherlands.
+- Once a year a course is offered WITH accommodation for participants not living or working in the Netherlands.
 See more information below.

 - Since you work with animals during the course, we would like to remind you that it is wise to get vaccinated against tetanus.

 - Employees at Utrecht University’s Faculty of Veterinary Medicine pay a different rate.
 See more information below.

 - Courses will proceed when there are sufficient participants.

 - Exams: start date: 31 October 2022 (exam on 17 November), 5 December 2022 (exam on 22 December), 6 March 2023 (Exam on 23 March), 12 June 2023 (exam on 29 June).

 - Start date 31 October is fully booked.
 We can put you on a waiting list.